 A nutritious noontime meal and community fellowship is provided daily, Monday through Friday, at both Senior Centers.
 You may sign up to join us for lunch for an optional donation or $5.50 for guests.Call a day ahead to let us know if you are coming.

 Click Here to see the full list of activities offered at our Senior Centers.
 A variety of programs and activities are offered, such as health screenings, games, nutrition education, and art classes.
+Tell us about yourself by clicking the registration button below to print a participant information sheet.

 Nutrition education, health screenings, healthy lifestyles and diabetes support are some examples of the education and disease support programs offered at the Centers.
 Please check the calendar for the specific support groups (Diabetes, Parkinson's, Caregivers) and their meeting times.